hiiru/Mizore/README.md

 A simple implementation could be a KV Store based on request etag and/or request hashcode combined with an expiration.

 There are 2 main points in which Caching might be beneficial: Solr Responses (parsed into raw NamedList) and fully parsed .NET objects (post-reflection)

+#### SolrServerHandler -- Solr connection/manager
+This is the Core element which managed what Handlers are used and prepare the requests, which is heavily inspired by solrj but created with .NET and the libraries design in mind.

+When you access solr in your external project, it will be most likely thru this Layer.

+This should allow you to implement all kind of thing, connection pooling, multi-server/farm/cloud, solr analytics/debugging or even creating special handlers like an embedded solr server (e.g. by using IKVM.NET and solrj)

 ## Tests and Documentation
 In the alpha the features and basic functionality is more important than an up-to-date tests project and documentation, so it might be out of sync.